-- Buildings of brick or light construction materials Buildings of brick or light construction materials are usually penetrated by radio waves.
-However, behind the buildings, the strength of the reception field may be practically too low, resulting, quasi-optically, in a shadowed area. - For example, in the case of a base station installed on the southern side of a brick building, the range limit would be reached on the northern side immediately or after just a few meters, owing to the insertion loss.
+Buildings of brick or light construction materials Buildings of brick or light construction materials are usually penetrated by radio usual based on the buildings, the strength of the recordion radio waves.
+However, behind the buildings, the strength of the reception field may be practically too low, resulting, quasi-optically, in a shadowed area.

+For example, in the case of a base station installed on the southern side of a brick building, the range limit would be reached on the northern side immediately or after just a few meters, owing to the insertion loss.
 Up to 100 m of the outdoor area can also be supplied through the windows.
 However, to do this, the base station must be set up on an upper floor (> 3rd floor, i.e., two levels above ground floor).
-Low obstacles close to the base station such as vehicles or a garage (for one or two cars), for example, will not cause significant interference. - Reinforced concrete buildings and/or buildings with metal facades Reinforced concrete buildings and buildings with metal facades have proven to be severe limiting factors.
+Low obstacles close to the base station such as vehicles or a garage (for one or two cars), for example, will not cause significant interference.

+Reinforced concrete buildings and/or buildings with metal facades Reinforced concrete buildings and buildings with metal facades have proven to be severe limiting factors.
 Penetration into these buildings is only possible through windows (up to about 2 m into the building in the case of standard size windows).
 The windows cannot be made from wire-reinforced or metal-plated glass.